openvinotoolkit/mediapipe/mediapipe/calculators/ovms/calculators.md

   ]
 }
 ```
-2) Second would be better if you would have several services each containig separate mediapipe.
-Using this way it can be easier to perform updates to the deployments, and keep mediapipes self contained.
+2) Second would be better if you would have several services each containing separate mediapipe.
+This way can make for easier updates to the deployments and keep mediapipes configurations self-contained.
 In this case you would prepare directories as shown below
 ```
 servables/
 ├── config.json